 Solar battery incentives and rebates

-Similar to solar energy, if you're considering investing in energy storage, there are incentives and rebates available that can help lower your costs.
-From federal incentives to state rebates to utility programs to solar-adjacent incentives, here are a few ways that storage incentives can help fray the costs of installing a battery.
+If you're considering investing in energy storage, there are valuable incentives and rebates available that can help lower your costs, just as there are for solar energy.
+From federal incentives and state rebates to utility programs and solar-adjacent incentives, here are a few storage incentives that can help reduce the costs of installing a battery.

 As a reminder, at EnergySage, we're solar and storage experts, not tax experts.
 Tax codes are complicated, so please consult your tax advisor for a final determination of whether you'll be eligible to receive tax incentives for solar and storage.